 Key light: The key light is the No. 1 light source.
 It’s the one you aim directly at the product — all you have to do is set it to one side or the other of the camera.

 Fill light: The fill light is the second most important.
-It shouldn’t be as as bright as the fill light, and it’s really just there to pick up where the fill light leaves off, so turn down the intensity or move it further away from the subject and place it opposite the key light.
+It shouldn’t be as bright as the key light, and it’s really just there to pick up where the fill light leaves off, so turn down the intensity or move it further away from the subject and place it opposite the key light.
 (That means if the key light is to the right of the camera, the fill light should be to the left, and a little further away.)

 Backlight: Finally, the backlight is coming up from — you guessed it — the back of the subject.
 To place this light without disrupting the shot, you either need to be behind and above the subject or behind and below.
 Backlights are great for products with finely detailed edges — like feathers or fur — because they really make those details stand out clearly.